Garcinia binucao: Description

 Binukaw is an evergreen tree growing to a maximum height of around 25 m with a trunk around 40 cm in diameter.
 The leaves are oblong to obovate around 5 to 12 cm long and 4 to 7 cm wide.
 The flowers are reddish to creamy white in color.
 The fruits are round berries, around 4 cm in diameter with a juicy pulp and numerous seeds.

 Distribution

 Binukaw is endemic to the Philippines.

 Culinary

 The sour fruits are edible and can be eaten raw.
 They are also commonly used as a souring agent in traditional Filipino dishes like sinigang.

+'Takway' is called "pansit ng bukid" since it grows almost anywhere in the fields.
+In Iloilo, it is called "palutpot" or "runners" of root crops or taro.
+As culinary ingredient, it combines with coconut milk, like ginataang alimango.
+In Davao City, paksiw na takway is blended with mora moro or mackerel scad (galunggong).

 Conservation

 The species is becoming rare due to illegal logging and deforestation for agriculture.